-Is it possible to make a rinse aid at home?
+Is it possible to make a frugal substitute for rinse aid at home?
 Well…yes it is and there are several ways.

 What Can Be Used For Homemade Jet Dry?